 - Keep track of your progress

-- Keep track of your brand’s tone of voice and ensure all social media posts reflect it.
+- Please keep track of your brand’s tone of voice and ensure all social media posts reflect it.

-- Use social media monitoring to find out what people say about your brand, products, and services.
+- Use social media monitoring to determine what people say about your brand, products, and services.

 - Analyze the data to see what is working and what needs improvement